-In addition to the fuzzy "is it sufficiently meritsbased" inquiry, at least the Fifth Circuit has added into its test the knotty question whether the preliminary injunction also "cause[d] the defendant to moot the action."
+into its test the knotty question whether the preliminary injunction also "cause[d] the defendant to moot the action."
 Dearmore, 519 F.3d at 524; see also Amawi v.
 Paxton, 48 F.4th 412, 417-18 (5th Cir.
 2022) (doubling down on Dearmore's causation element).
 That question pushes courts not only to assess motives and mental states of government officials, but also to make a subjective judgment about just how strong the causative link between the injunction and the mooting action has to be.
-Did the defendants moot the action because they were enjoined, or for some other reason, or for a combination of reasons?
+Did the defendants moot the action because they were enjoined, for some other reason, or for a combination of reasons?
 If the latter, which reason did they care about most?
 Hardly the stuff of "ready administrability."
-Buckhannon, 532 U.S. at 609-10 (citation omitted); Garland, 489 U.S. at 791 (rejecting "central issue" test for "prevailing party" question because "[b]y focusing on the subjective importance of an issue to the litigants, it asks a question which is almost impossible to answer," since it "appears to depend largely on the mental state of the parties").
+Buckhannon, 532 U.S. at 609-10 (quotation omitted); see also Garland, 489 U.S. at 791 (rejecting the "central issue" test for the "prevailing party" question because, "[b]y focusing on the subjective importance of an issue to the litigants, it asks a question which is almost impossible to answer," since it "appears to depend largely on the mental state of the parties").